Content modeling

 XhtmlString vs. Clean Data:

-XhtmlStringcontains HTML markup.
-For headless consumers, modeling data usingstringorLinkItemCollectionprovides raw data that is easier to parse. - Schema Flattening for Performance: GraphQL performance is linked to query depth.
-Models should be flattened where possible; maintaining a depth of 2-3 levels ensures fast responses.
+XhtmlStringcontains raw HTML markup.
+For headless consumers, modeling data usingstringorLinkItemCollectionprovides raw data that is far easier for front-end clients to parse and render. - Schema Flattening for Performance: GraphQL performance is directly linked to query depth.
+Models should be flattened where possible - maintaining a depth of 2-3 levels ensures fast responses and avoids the N+1 query problem.

 Conclusion

 Content modeling in Optimizely CMS 12 requires balancing editorial freedom with technical control.
-By prioritizing atomic design, selecting appropriate containers like IList<ContentReference> for performance, and enforcing governance through code-level validation, technical teams can build a scalable, omnichannel-ready foundation that remains maintainable as the enterprise grows.
+By prioritizing atomic design, selecting appropriate containers such as IList<ContentReference> for performance-critical lists, and enforcing governance through code-level validation, technical teams can build a scalable, omnichannel-ready foundation that remains maintainable as the enterprise grows.